scipy-2024-image-analysis/tutorial/tutorial/install_dependencies.md

    ```
 ````

-## Checking that your installation works
+## Check that your installation works

 If you have installed everything correctly, you should be able to run: